 The verdict: Yes, the muffler needs to be replaced but also the catalytic converter is about to go and there is a funky noise coming out of a bearing, which they highly recommend to replace.
 Now your previous guess of maybe $350 has rapidly faded away and morphed into$700.
 From that point on, there is no holding back for a big F@#$!!!!!
 Why me?

 In your mind there is always that lingering idea of “I wish I could just fix this myself?”
-But right away the same thought links to another automatic thought of “I’m not handy.”
+But right away the same thought links to another automatic thought of “I’m not handy.
+I have no idea how to do it.”

 Ok.
 Take it from someone that has been bestowed with the handyman title.
 Nobody is born handy.
 I wasn’t jumping my dad’s car when I was five, ten or twelve.
-I never fixed anything until I had no option.
+I never fixed anything until I had no option and I was in desperate need to do it.
 And even until today I would say I am not necessarily handy but money driven.
 There are some things that now I have done them so many times, that yes, I can say they come easy.
-But more often than not I am trying to fix something for the first time and struggle.
+But more often than not I am trying to fix something for the first time and struggling.

 How do you become handy?
 Well, I tell you a quick story that became my Handy 101 crash-course.
 I used to have a 1964 Land Rover Defender.
 It was all I could afford back then in the late 90’s.
 I loved that car, but the engine was in such bad shape that it required a liter or liter and a half of oil per week.
 Whenever I put my foot on the gas it was like a octopus escaping its predator; a curtain of black smoke would cover my path.